animot6792/degenesis-armor-smart-contract/README.md

 This repository contains the smart contract for the Degenesis Armor, a test for that contract, and a script that deploys that contract.
 The contract is build on

+- [ERC721A Upgrade](https://github.com/chiru-labs/ERC721A-Upgradeable) implementation of IERC721 with significant gas savings for minting multiple NFTs in a single transaction
 - [OpenZeppelin Upgrade](https://github.com/OpenZeppelin/openzeppelin-upgrades) libraries for secure smart contract development

 ## Quickstart